-Admission to all our programs is on a rolling basis, however, for full consideration for all university and departmental funding, please have all material to us by January 1; applications received by February 1 will be considered for departmental funding only.
-Funding is considered for Spring and Summer semesters, although much less likely than for persons starting in Fall.
+Admission to all our programs is on a rolling basis, however, for full consideration for departmental funding, please have all material to us by December 31Funding is considered for Spring and Summer semesters, although much less likely than for persons starting in Fall.

-There are two parts to your graduate application.
+There are two parts to your graduate application - the university part and the department part.